vacationlabs/haskell-webapps/doc/docs/framework/migrations.rst

 Here is what this will do, under the hood:

 #.
-This will connect to the development database (by default) and execute the SQL queries in the ``up`` block in your migration file.
-The queries will be wrapped within a **single BEGIN/COMMIT** block - which means that if anything throws an error, the entire migration will be rolled back.
+This will connect to the development database (by default) and execute all pending migrations.
+The timestamp/version of all migrations in the ``<projectRoo>/migrations/`` directory will be looked up in the ``schema_migrations`` table.
+Any migration which is not there in the table will be executed in ascending order of the timestamp/version.
+#.
+Each individual migration will be wrapped within a **single BEGIN/COMMIT** block - which means that if any migration throws an error:

+   #. that particular migration will be rolled back,
+   #. all previous migrations (which have already executed successful) will persist,
+   #. and all migrations which are yet to be executed, will be aborted.

 #.
 Once the migration runs successfully, it will run the model code-generator under the hood, to create/modify/delete any model files that need to be updated as a result of this migration.

 Editing an existing models